 The actual number of EBITDA performance shares earned is based on achievement of EBITDA Per Share over a three-year period against pre-set cumulative EBITDA Per Share targets.
 The performance shares provide an opportunity for shares to be earned at the end of a three-year performance period if pre-established financial goals are met.
-These goals have been tailored to be difficult to achieve, so as to incentivize our NEOs to maximize their performance.
-We believe that the performance targets underlying our long-term equity incentive program are rigorous, and we have not disclosed current targets because their disclosure would allow our competitors to determine the EBITDA and pricing related to key programs, which would be competitively harmful to us.
+These goals have been tailored to be difficult to achieve, so as to incentivize our NEOs to maximize their performance periods that are not yet complete because their disclosure would allow our competitors to determine the EBITDA and pricing related to key programs, which would be competitively harmful to us.
 The EBITDA performance shares pay out in shares of our common stock shortly after the close of the three-year performance period.
 Payouts can range from 0% to 200% of the target number of performance shares awarded based on performance relative to the targets.

-Dividends are not paid on unvested EBITDA performance shares but rather are paid if and when the underlying performance shares have been earned and vested.
-EBITDA performance shares vest upon the death or disability of the recipient at target, as well as upon involuntary termination of employment in connection with or within 24 months after a change in control as such term is defined in the Omnibus Plan.
+Dividends are not paid on unvested EBITDA performance shares but rather are paid as and when the underlying performance shares have been earned and vested.
+EBITDA performance shares vest upon the death or disability of the recipient at target, as well as upon involuntary termination of employment in connection with or within 24 months after a change in control (as such term is defined in the Omnibus Plan).